Symbiote 5 months ago

 Trump loves to talk about trade but when it came to China he put up some token tariffs and announced “I didn’t say it would be easy” and then did nothing the rest of his term.

-• red-iron-pine an hour ago
+• red-iron-pine 5 months ago

 and they weren't token tariffs.